forkwell-io/fch-drug-discovery/README.md

   After these 7 processes, one of them will be selected and returned if it is valid.

-- **Fitness Function:** \
+### **Fitness Function**
-  The fitness function is the evaluation criteria in every generation The fitness function of the molecule is based on the `logP` value.
-According to ["LogP — Making Sense of the Value" by Sanjivanjit K. Bhal](https://www.acdlabs.com/download/app/physchem/making_sense.pdf), the oral administration of drug should be lower than `5` and best between `1.35` and `1.80`.
+The fitness function is the evaluation criteria in every generation based on the `log(P)` value.
+According to ["logP — Making Sense of the Value" by Sanjivanjit K. Bhal](https://www.acdlabs.com/download/app/physchem/making_sense.pdf), the oral administration of drug should be lower than `5` and best between `1.35` and `1.80`.

-  `logP` is used in the pharmaceutical/biotech industries to help understand the behavior of drug molecules in the body.
-Drug candidates are often screened according to `logP` among other criteria, to help guide drug selection and analog optimization.
+`log(P)` is used in the pharmaceutical/biotech industries to help understand the behavior of drug molecules in the body.
+Drug candidates are often screened according to `log(P)` among other criteria, to help guide drug selection and analog optimization.
 This is because lipophilicity is a major determining factor in a compound’s absorption, distribution in the body, penetration across vital membranes and biological barriers, metabolism and excretion (ADME properties).
-According to ‘Lipinski’s Rule of 5’ (developed at Pfizer) the `logP` of a compound intended for oral administration should be `<5`.
+According to ‘Lipinski’s Rule of 5’ (developed at Pfizer) the `log(P)` of a compound intended for oral administration should be `<5`.
 A more lipophilic compound:

 - Will have low aqueous solubility, compromising bioavailability.
 If an adequate concentration of a drug cannot be reached or maintained, even the most potent in-vitro substance cannot be an effective drug.
 - May be sequestered by fatty tissue and therefore difficult to excrete; in turn leading to accumulation that will impact the systemic toxicity of the substance.
 - May not be ideal for penetration through certain barriers.
-A drug targeting the central nervous system (CNS) should ideally have a `logP` value around `2`, for oral and intestinal absorption `1.35–1.8`, while a drug intended for sub-lingual absorption should have a `logP` value of `>5`.
+A drug targeting the central nervous system (CNS) should ideally have a `log(P)` value around `2`, for oral and intestinal absorption `1.35–1.8`, while a drug intended for sub-lingual absorption should have a `log(P)` value of `>5`.

-  Not only does `logP` help predict the likely transport of a compound around the body.
+Not only does `log(P)` help predict the likely transport of a compound around the body.
 It also affects formulation, dosing, drug clearance, and toxicity.
 Though it is not the only determining factor in these issues, it plays a critical role in helping scientists limit the liabilities of new drug candidates.

 # Approaches
 ## Original Approach